Arthritis; what can physiotherapy do for you?

 What can we do?

-Physiotherapy can help to manage your arthritis by minimising pain, increasing strength and restoring movement and function.
+Physiotherapy from a physical therapy center can help to manage your arthritis by minimising pain, increasing strength and restoring movement and function.
 We look at your alignment, posture, your strength and the way you walk to provide a personalised treatment programme to resolve specific problems.
 We don’t just look at the body but we take a holistic approach and consider your lifestyle to allow you to do the things you enjoy and make the things you struggle with easier.
 Treatments might include soft tissue release, acupuncture, a personalised exercise/strengthening programme and postural awareness.

 There are many other types of arthritis including ankylosing spondylitis, cervical spondylosis, fibromyalgia, lupus, gout, secondary arthritis, polymyalgia rheumatica.
 Symptoms vary over time and range from mild to severe, often making movement and everyday tasks difficult and for senior citizens is worst, it is necessary The Case For Installing Cameras In Your Elderly Parent’s Home to keep them safe.
 It is often impossible to predict symptoms and flare ups and so it is important to manage your or your child’s condition well.
 Having a physiotherapist who knows you can help identify specific problem areas, lesson symptoms or worsening symptoms and be on board for times when there are flare-ups.